 Smaller quantities of ginger stimulate the secretion of digestive juices, thus helping to eliminate gastrointestinal disturbances.
 The freshest ginger root is the most effective.
-You can drink a tea from root or you can also use ginger powder.
+You can drink tea from root or you can also use ginger powder.
 In case of digestion troubles, cook ginger tea, but don’t add sugar to it.
 You can mix some honey in it.
 The ginger gives a natural relief for heartburn, and it also reduces the level of cholesterol in the blood.

-What do You Eat?
+What do you eat?

 Gases are most often caused by certain foods (fried food, beans, peas, milk in people with lactose inertia, yeast, sugar) and beverages.
 Small pockets, which we call diverticules, bulge from the intestinal wall with aging.
 Bacteria that multiply in them cause the fermentation of carbohydrates and thus a lot of gases.
 Anyone who swallows a lot of air during eating also has frequent gases.
 Are you in stress often?
 Stress is a major factor in having them.
 Sometimes they can occur from the excessive growth of some gut bacteria.